 I’ve been a waitress, a store manager, a tutor, an executive assistant of sorts, a design assistant, and a professional interior designer.

 It’s safe to say that now, I am a writer.
 A painter.
 A horror enthusiast.
 A lunar photographer.
 A plant mom.
 A designer.
 And a chef.

 About My Blog:

 A picture is worth a thousand words.

 There’s so much grey.
 So many layers in-between the positive and negative.
-So, I decided to stop voicing what I was going through in a half thought out Facebook posts that only received negative feedback from people who didn’t belong in my life in the first place.
+So, I decided to stop voicing what I was going through in half thought out Facebook posts that only demonstrated those extremes.

 Turns out, a lot was missing.